Preparing to Awaken

 What next?
-The long-term vision is an inspired community of women supporting one another’s self-discovery and transformation through the ongoing, advanced-level Cultivating Wisdom Circle.
+The long-term vision is an inspired community of women supporting one another’s self-discovery and transformation through an ongoing, advanced-level Cultivating Wisdom Circle.
 Being on one’s heroic adventure is buoyed with the nourishment of amazing women who meet monthly in a idyllic retreat setting.
 (Not to mention the delicious support of our private chef!)

 What if I miss a Sunday?
 This course is offered every six months (March and September).
-Please enroll for it only if you can attend all four Sundays.
-If you miss a Sunday (e.g., due to illness) then please listen to its partial-audio recording prior to the next session.
+Please wait to enroll for the course when you can attend all four Sundays.
+If you miss a Sunday (e.g., due to illness) then please listen to its audio recording prior to the next session.
 (The material builds upon itself quickly.)

 Who should attend?
-The teachings are subjective and experiential in nature.
+Today’s teachings are subjective and experiential in nature.
 They are appropriate for health care professionals as well as the general public.
-Health care professionals will be able to incorporate the tools and practices offered in this program in ways beneficial to themselves as well as to their clients/patients.
+Health care professionals will be able to incorporate the tools and practices offered in this program in ways beneficial to themselves, as well as to their clients/patients.
 This workshop uses Acceptance and Commitment Therapy as its foundation.
 Click here to see Kelly’s specialty training, including two years of full-time supervised ACT training.